Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/ED-FI-DESCRIPTORS.md

 uri://ed-fi.org/AcademicSubjectDescriptor#English Language Arts
 ```

-...and _must not_ be sent as, e.g.,
+... and _must not_ be sent as, e.g.,

 ```none
 uri://ed-fi.org/AcademicSubjectDescriptor#English%20Language%20Arts
 ```

+The server API application _should_ parse the `namespace` and `codeValue` from
+this URI to perform reference validation, unless reference validation has been
+deliberately disabled.
+For example, if the API application does not have
+"Chemistry" as a `codeValue` for `academicSubject`, then the server _must_
+respond with status code 400 when processing a `POST` or `PUT` request that
+contains `uri://ed-fi.org/AcademicSubjectDescriptor#Chemistry`.

 ## Ed-Fi Descriptor API

 An Ed-Fi API _should_ expose all Descriptors via a REST interface, using the
-[standard verbs](./HTTP-VERBS.md).
-However, it is _recommended_ that most API
+standard [REST API conventions](./REST-API.md).
+However, it is _recommended_
+that access to the HTTP verbs be carefully controlled:

-clients be granted read-only access to these Descriptors, so that they may
+* All API clients should have read-access using `GET` requests, so that they may
   ascertain the full set of values available in the given implementation.

-Furthermore, it is _recommended_ that access to the POST verb be granted only in
+* Access to the `POST` verb should be granted only in carefully controlled
-carefully controlled situations, as most API clients will not need to have this
+  situations, so that the number of `codeValues` does not proliferate
+  inappropriately.
-access.
-The community best practice is to avoid modifying or deleting existing
+* The community best practice is to avoid modifying or deleting existing
-Descriptors; thus an Ed-Fi API might not provide PUT or POST capability on
-Descriptors.
-However, the PUT verb might be used to modify the `endDate` on an
+  Descriptors; however, a `PUT` request may be used to modify the `endDate` on
-existing Descriptor, or clarify the `description`, without otherwise modifying
+  an existing Descriptor, or clarify the `description`, without otherwise
-the `namespace` and `codeValue`.
+  modifying the `namespace` and `codeValue`.

-Also see: [Descriptor API
-specification](../../../api-specifications/descriptor-api).
+> [!TIP]
+> The Descriptor API is completely described in an [Open API 3 specification
+> document](../../../api-specifications/descriptors/).
+Note that there are
+> multiple versions, matching with the Resources API versions.

 ## API Guidelines Contents